glranda/tic-tac-toe/README.md

 # React Tic-Tac-Toe App

-This project was written in React/Typescript
+This game was written in React/Typescript

-You can view the production app here ->
+Live app link coming shortly (sorry!)

 ### `Code Review`

-The code running this game can be reviewed at `src/App.tsx`
+The React SPA running this game can be code reviewed at `src/App.tsx`